MetroTenants/tenants_rights/readme.txt

 = Does this theme support any plugins? =

-mto_custom includes support for Infinite Scroll in Jetpack.
+tenants_rights includes support for Infinite Scroll in Jetpack.

 == Changelog ==